ismailbozkurt/WriteUp_warmup_0ops2016/README.md

-There is a lot more going on I let you checkout the exploit [exploit](/final_exploit.py) If you have questions don't hesitate to contact me on irc or twitter. :D There are a full bunch of file on the repository so you can see that we passed more time than we want to admit and you can investigate allsteps before having a working exploit on remote.
+There is a lot more going on I let you checkout the exploit [exploit](/final_exploit.py) If you have questions don't hesitate to contact me on irc or twitter. :D

+There are a full bunch of file on the repository so you can see that we passed more time than we want to admit and you can investigate all steps we did before having a working exploit on remote.

 ----
 [@chaign\_c](https://twitter.com/chaign_c) from [HexpressoTeam](http://hexpresso.github.io/)